TURNING SPACES INTO PLACES

 The 5th and Jefferson site was made possible through donations from Chase Bank; JLL; Boel, Stopher & Graves; Messer Construction; Gresham Smith; LDG Development; 500W; and E-Z Construction.

-4TH STREET BARK PARK CITYSPOT
+BARK PARK CITYSPOT

-The Bark Park CitySpot, located in the 600 block of S. 4th Street, transformed an old, unused Trolley Station turnaround site into an urban pocket park in the heart of Downtown.
+The Bark Park CitySpot, located in the 600 block of S. Fourth Street, transformed an old, unused Trolley Station turnaround site into an urban pocket park in the heart of Downtown.
 The park is open to the public from sun-up to sun-down, seven days a week.
 All dog breeds and sizes are welcome; owners are responsible for their pets at all times.

 The Bark Park was made possible through donations from TurfMutt Foundation and ComputerShare.